-ST has been certified to ISO 9001 since April 2008 and has recently achieved certification to both OHSAS 18001 and ISO 14001, the two new standards have been bolted onto our original Quality Management System to form our in depth Integrated Managements System.
+STA has been certified to ISO-9001 since April 2008 and has recently achieved certification to both OHSAS-18001 and ISO-14001, the two new standards have been bolted onto our original Quality Management System to form our in depth Integrated Managements System.

-These certifications show ST’s continued committment to sustainability, safe working conditions, and quality management.
+These certifications show STA’s continued commitment to sustainability, safe working conditions, and quality management.

 STA staff attended the audio webinar BIM for Small Practices: Implement & Collaborate.
 The webinar focused on how to make using virtual systems a reality for architect’s implementing BIM within a multidisciplinary project team.

 The webinar also included helpful lessons and pitfalls of BIM while going through real time BIM case study from a small practice.
 We learned about design work-flow and productivity when managing documentation and business processes while collaborating in BIM.

 Check out a virtual tour of the London Bridge Hospital Oncology